 By the mid-90s, Bart was an established star and the Seuses were ready for a new ursine adventure.
 They adopted Tank, a six-week old grizzly born in captivity.
 While he wouldn’t reach Bart’s size or stardom, Tank appeared in Dr. Doolittle 2 and later in Aniston and Pitt’s Growing Up Grizzly films.
 In those projects, he starred alongside Little Bart and Honey Bump, sibling grizzlies whom the Seuses adopted in 2000 after they were orphaned in Alaska as tiny cubs.
 Their arrival marked a changing of the guard, as Bart, the bear who launched Vital Ground, passed away peacefully at home in Utah on May 10, 2000.

-Bart II is now a 1,100-pound adult, little only in comparison to his predecessor.
-His credits include Big Fish, Without a Paddle, Into the Wild, and recently an episode of Game of Thrones.
+Bart II became a 1,100-pound adult, little only in comparison to his predecessor.
+His credits include Big Fish, Without a Paddle, Into the Wild and Game of Thrones.
 Despite his fame and size, he still spent many hours cuddling with Doug, Lynne, and his sister, Honey Bump, who is no small lady at 800 pounds.

-With Little Bart, Honey Bump and Tank entrenched as our animal ambassadors, Vital Ground soon took its next step in helping wild grizzlies.
+With Little Bart, Honey Bump and Tank entrenched as our animal ambassadors, Vital Ground took its next step in helping wild grizzlies.
 The Seuses had already expanded the organization’s reach, hiring a small staff and renting office space in nearby Park City.
 They had followed up their Montana purchase with several land conservation projects in north Idaho over the next decade.
 But it wasn’t until a chance meeting in an airport that Vital Ground launched onto its current trajectory.

 After many years working in both public and private-land conservation, wildlife biologist Gary Wolfe was running an independent consulting business out of Missoula, Mont., advising groups like Bear Trust International and the Interagency Grizzly Bear Committee.
 In May 2004, he was changing planes in Salt Lake City, returning to Montana from a wildlife conference in Denver, when Doug Seus spotted his Bear Trust International cap and began a fateful conversation.